247521776/band-crypto/docs/IRIS.md

 # IRIS

-Irisnet-crypto has completed the docking irisnet main network(chain-id:irishub)， supports signing for the following transactions
+band-crypto has completed the docking irisnet main network(chain-id:irishub)， supports signing for the following transactions

 - Transfer
 - Delegate